thephpleague/flysystem/docs/adapter/aws-s3-v3.md

 $adapter = new AwsS3Adapter($client, 'your-bucket-name', 'optional/path/prefix');
 ~~~

-The required IAM permissions are as followed:
+The required IAM permissions are:

 ~~~ json
 {